JHaralson25/428Lab2/readme.txt

 6. HOLD_EM_TOTAL_HAND_SIZE (5): Hand size of best combination of player and board.

+7. HOLD_EM_PAIR_POS (4): Total number of possible positions for pairs given sorted Hold 'Em array of cards.

+8. HOLD_EM_TRIP_POS (3): Total number of possible positions for tripples given sorted Hold 'Em array of cards.

+9. HOLD_EM_QUAD_POS (2): Total number of possible positions for four in a row given sorted Hold 'Em array of cards.

+10. ADJACENT (1): Adjacency offset in array.

+11. SECOND_ADJACENT (2): Adjacency offset for second element in array.

+12. TERTIARY_ADJACENT (3): Adjacency offset for third element in array.

+13. HOLD_EM_MAX_IDX (4): Maximum index an array of size HOLD_EM_TOTAL_HAND_SIZE can have.

-7. PINOCHLE_PLAYER_CT (4): Required number of players for Pinochle.
+14. PINOCHLE_PLAYER_CT (4): Required number of players for Pinochle.

-8. PINOCHLE_MAJOR_CT (2): Count of cards required for the "Major" Pinochle Melds
+15. PINOCHLE_MAJOR_CT (2): Count of cards required for the "Major" Pinochle Melds

-9. PINOCHLE_MINOR_CT (1): Count of cards required for the "Minor" Pinochle Melds
+16. PINOCHLE_MINOR_CT (1): Count of cards required for the "Minor" Pinochle Melds

-10. MIN_HOLD_EM_PLAYER_CT (2): The minimum number of players that can play Hold 'Em.
+17. MIN_HOLD_EM_PLAYER_CT (2): The minimum number of players that can play Hold 'Em.

-11. MAX_HOLD_EM_PLAYER_CT (9): The maximum number of players that can play Hold 'Em.
+18. MAX_HOLD_EM_PLAYER_CT (9): The maximum number of players that can play Hold 'Em.

-12. HOLD_EM_FLOP_SIZE (3): Size of the flop for Hold 'Em.
+19. HOLD_EM_FLOP_SIZE (3): Size of the flop for Hold 'Em.
 Will most likely never be changed.

-13. HOLD_EM_NAME_STR ("HoldEm"): Name that a player should pass to the program in order to play the game Hold 'Em.
+20. HOLD_EM_NAME_STR ("HoldEm"): Name that a player should pass to the program in order to play the game Hold 'Em.

-14. PINOCHLE_NAME_STR ("Pinochle") Name that a player should pass to the program in order to play the game Pinochle.
+21. PINOCHLE_NAME_STR ("Pinochle") Name that a player should pass to the program in order to play the game Pinochle.

 ------------------------------------------------------------------------------